SciML/ModelingToolkit.jl/docs/src/basics/InputOutput.md

 ## Input-output variable metadata

 See [Symbolic Metadata](@ref symbolic_metadata).
 Metadata specified when creating variables is not directly used by any of the functions above, but the user can use the accessor functions `ModelingToolkit.inputs(sys)` and `ModelingToolkit.outputs(sys)` to obtain all variables with such metadata for passing to the functions above.
 The presence of this metadata is not required for any IO functionality and may be omitted.
+See [Symbolic Metadata](@id symbolic_metadata).
+Metadata specified when creating variables is not directly used by any of the functions above, but the user can use the accessor functions `ModelingToolkit.inputs(sys)` and `ModelingToolkit.outputs(sys)` to obtain all variables with such metadata for passing to the functions above.
+The presence of this metadata is not required for any IO functionality and may be omitted.

 ## Linearization